vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 \sin(\omega_0 t) = -j\frac{e^{j\omega_0 t}}{2} + j\frac{e^{-j\omega_0 t}}{2}
 $$
 The j-operator means you need a 90 degree shift, and the negative sign implies an additional 180 degrees.
-In the complex plane, you have the positive frequency at 270 degrees and negative frequency at 90 degrees, and they rotate in a way that the real parts perfectly cancel, with the imaginary parts having opposite signs - giving you a pure sine wave.
+In the complex plane, you have the positive frequency at 270 degrees and negative frequency at 90 degrees, and they rotate in a way that the real parts perfectly cancel, with the imaginary parts having opposite signs - giving you a pure sine wave (when multiplied by j, the result is real.)

 *put a picture of complex components of sine and cosine*